geoctrl/modal/readme.md

 ## Using the module as a dependency

-This module was purposefully built to be a dependency in an Angular application, so the ng-module needs to be passed in as an argument:
+This module was purposefully built to be a dependency in an Angular application, so the ng-module needs to be passed in as an argument.

+Also, the package needs to be `import`ed, so some sort of module loader is required (webpack, browserfy, systemJS, etc).

     let app = angular.module('app', []);